You’ve heard you need to do something about safety – but what exactly?

 Set aside some time at least once a year to focus on how safety is working for your business.

 Consider your operations and compare how things are going now compared to a year ago.
 Keep notes of what’s improved, what’s new, what’s not working so well.
 Then plan what you want to improve in the coming year.
 This forms part of the continuous improvement loop.

 When you've got everything in place, keep records.

 Without this evidence, you may leave yourself vulnerable in the event of a workplace incident.
-Good record keeping is a fundamental of good business.
+Good WHS record keeping is a fundamental of good business.
 Keeping safety records is part of that.
 Find out why its important to keep your records current.